ykskb/phrag/README.md

 ##### Notes:

-When `tables` data is provided, Sapid uses it for DB schema instead of retrieving from a database.
+When `tables` data is provided, Sapid uses it for table schema instead of retrieving from a DB.

 > Please refer to [config section](#sapid-config-map) for the format of schema data.

 ### Sapid config map

-Though configurable parameters vary by router types, Sapid doesn't require many config values generally.
+Though configurable parameters vary by router types, Sapid doesn't require many config values in general.
 Some key concepts & list of parameters are as below:

 #### Schema data

-Schema data is used to specify custom DB schema to construct REST APIs without querying a DB.
+Schema data is used to specify custom table schema to construct REST APIs without querying a DB.
 It is specified with a list of tables under `:tables` key in the config map.

 ```edn
 {:tables [